vcaciolo/greenbank-bootcamp-public/README.md

 Before starting the application (as described below) please, take a moment to configure the application opening the `application.properties` file that can be found under the `src/main/resources` folder and setting everything is needed.

-## Enabling port-forwarding

-To be able to access the application (if not already done) enable the port-forwarding in your codespace for the 8080 port.
-There should be a tab in your codespace window named "Ports", in the bottom side of your screen.
-Follow the instructions to open the 8080 port.

-Codespaces will provide you a URL that is your `<your_github_codespace_url>`.
-Append to this URL the application path you want to access (like Swagger UI)

 ## Running the application in dev mode

 You can run your application in dev mode that enables live coding using: